-Most firms have blogs and in several states you have to be careful what you include in these blogs.
+Most firms have blogs and in several states, you have to be careful what you include in these blogs.
 Such phrasing as “learn more” or including a link to your law firm’s webpage is considered to be a form of advertising.
-In this case, you must follow requirements by your state.
+In this case, you must follow the requirements of your state.

 Be Clear On What Type Of Business You Are

-If you’re more of a referral service than an actual attorney office you should make sure your business is clear about that.
-By not disclosing enough to your potential clients could lead you down a dangerous path depending on your states requirements.
-In some cases where businesses were not clear enough about who they are resulted in suspension in practice.
+If you’re more of a referral service than an actual attorney’s office you should make sure your business is clear about that.
+Not disclosing enough to your potential clients could lead you down a dangerous path depending on your state’s requirements.
+In some cases where businesses were not clear enough about who they result in suspension in practice.

 Being ethical is just part of the business in advertising but it is a crucial one.
-EMC Advertising puts effort into knowing and understanding each states requirements to insure that our clients do not run into any bumps.
-We want your law firm to be as successful as it can.
-By avoiding such ethical issues not only gives our clients peace of mind but will ensure that there will be successful campaigns.
-Give Executive Marketing Consultants a call today to discuss your upcoming campaigns in television, radio, billboards or any other advertising needs!
+EMC Advertising puts effort into knowing and understanding the requirements of each state to ensure that our clients do not run into any bumps.
+We want your law firm to be as successful as it can be.
+Avoiding such ethical issues not only gives our clients peace of mind but will ensure that there will be successful campaigns.
+Give Executive Marketing Consultants a call today to discuss your upcoming campaigns on television, radio, billboards, or any other advertising needs!